ABOUT THE MOAB AREA COMMUNITY LAND TRUST

 Barbara has served on the boards of Moab Regional Hospital, League of Women’s Voters, Humane Society, Chamber of Commerce and the Housing Authority.

-Katie quickly became an advocate for fair and affordable housing in the Moab area, serving on the Local Homeless Council and the Moab Area Housing Task Force.
-She currently serves as the Housing Specialist for the Housing Authority of Southeastern Utah, managing low income apartments and the Housing Choice Voucher program.
+Katie quickly became an advocate for fair and affordable housing in the Moab area, serving on the Grand County Local Homeless Council and the Moab Area Housing Task Force.
+She currently works as the Housing Specialist for the Housing Authority of Southeastern Utah, managing subsidized apartments and the Housing Choice Voucher rental assistance program in Grand and San Juan County.

 HISTORY OF MACLT